16811A0513/serverless/Step-1:-Hello-World.md

 Follow prompts to finish the activity.
 Choose 'DEV' option instead of 'PROD' option.
 Leave the rest to defaults.

 ## Publish the application
-Its not go live time!
-Let's publish it
+Its now go live time!
+Let's publish it to see if everything is ready

 `cd frontend`